miikanissi/miikanissi.com/content/posts/deploy-django-web-app-with-postgres-nginx-gunicorn.md

 The important details here are to note that I am using [bind mounts](https://docs.docker.com/storage/bind-mounts/) instead of named volumes.
 This is important as we need access to this data on the host server for our NGINX configuration.
-I am also opening the gunicorn server to a local port 8005 on the host server which is how we can access it from NGINX.
+I am also opening the Gunicorn server to a local port 8005 on the host server, which is how we can access it from NGINX.

-After building the image and running our containers we can move on to the NGINX configuration.
+After building the image and running our containers, we can move on to the NGINX configuration.

 ## NGINX Configuration as a Reverse Proxy on the Host Machine

 Now we should have two containers running on our server — the PostgreSQL container and our web application container running a Gunicorn WSGI server which is open to a local port 8005.
-To setup the NGINX reverse proxy we need to listen to port 80 for http traffic (https traffic comes from port 443 which I won't go over on this guide).
-We define the server name and then to connect the traffic to our gunicorn WSGI server we use NGINX proxy pass to direct the traffic to our local port 8005.
-We need to also make sure that the local WSGI server gets the correct headers from each request so we also pass those.
+To set up the NGINX reverse proxy we need to listen to port 80 for HTTP traffic (HTTPS traffic comes from port 443 which I won't go over in this guide).
+We define the server name and then to connect the traffic to our Gunicorn WSGI server we use NGINX proxy pass to direct the traffic to our local port 8005.
+We need to also make sure that the local WSGI server gets the correct headers from each request, so we also pass those.

-In the last section I mentioned how I mounted the static and media file directories as bind mounts.
-The reason for that is so we can access the files with NGINX on the host machine since we don't want to serve the static files with a WSGI server (that is bad practice and very slow compared to NGINX).
-To serve the static and media files with NGINX we define the url location such as `/static/` and the path to the bind mount where these static files reside on the host server.
+In the last section, I mentioned how I mounted the static and media file directories as bind mounts.
+The reason for that is so we can access the files with NGINX on the host machine, since we don't want to serve the static files with a WSGI server (that is bad practice and very slow compared to NGINX).
+To serve the static and media files with NGINX, we define the URL location such as `/static/` and the path to the bind mount where these static files reside on the host server.

 ```nginx
 server {